This post may contain affiliate links. Please see my disclosure policy for details.

-Here’s the top things to do in Amritsar, I’ve listed them out so you can tick them off as you go!
+Here are the top things to do in Amritsar, I’ve listed them out so you can tick them off as you go!

 1. Stroll around and listen to the peaceful melodies of the Golden Temple

 Now, that’s a bold statement but I would say that they’re not wrong.
-Although it was built in 1577, it is still drop dead gorgeous today.
+Although it was built in 1577, it is still drop-dead gorgeous today.

 I visited the Gurudwara Bangla Sahib in Delhi but it was a drop in the ocean compared to the 750 kilos of pure gold shining back at me!